Contributions Program: Privacy Research and Related Knowledge Translation Initiatives Funded by the OPC

 - Political parties and organizations involved in partisan political activity; and

-- Current or former public office holders or public servants who are not in compliance with the Conflict of Interest Act, or any other relevant guidelines, principles or codes relating to conflict of interest or post-employment.
+- Current or former public office holders or public servants who are not in compliance with the Conflict of Interest Act or the Values and Ethics Code for the Public Service, or any other relevant guidelines, principles or codes relating to conflict of interest or post-employment.

 Top of PageTable of Contents1.3 Application Date